Skip to content

 import os

-# Export huggingFace pytorch llama3 model to RBLN compiled model
+# Export HuggingFace pytorch llama3 model to RBLN compiled model

 model_id = "meta-llama/Meta-Llama-3-8B-Instruct"